 If you want to start out (and continue) on the right foot, then you have to invest in staying educated about what's happening in the blogging world.
 I've been at this blogging thing for 5 years now, and yet I'm STILL learning new things every single week.

-(And yes, if you buy through my affiliate link I'll get a commission from your sign-up.
-But I legit think TBS is awesome – and I'll see you around in the Facebook group!)
+(And yes, if you buy through my affiliate link I’ll get a commission from your sign-up at no extra cost to you.
+But I legit think TBS is awesome – and I’ll see you around in the Facebook group!)

 A final thank you